DeloitteDigitalUK/frontend-playbook/development/html/README.md

 This gives us confidence that
 * `navbar` is a CSS class
-* `js-navbar` is a Javascript binding
+* `js-navbar` is a JavaScript binding
 * `data-automation-id` is an automation id

-Using this approach instead of an id attribute gives us a seperation of concerns which allows the CSS class, Javscript binding, and automation id to change independently of each other.
+Using this approach instead of an id attribute gives us a seperation of concerns which allows the CSS class, JavaScript binding, and automation id to change independently of each other.